Southern house spider: Reproduction

-The southern house spider mating ritual is a lengthy (over an hour) and elaborate process with long periods during which neither the male nor the female moves considerably.
+The southern house spider mating ritual is a lengthy (over an hour) and elaborate process with long lapses during which neither the male nor the female moves considerably.
 When the wandering male encounters a female's web, there may be an initial confrontation where each scares the other.
 Upon recovering, the male then constructs a large web around the female's crevice.
 When this web is complete, the male pulls on its strands continuously to draw the female out of her hole, which may take several minutes.
-Following her emergence, each spider will tap at the other in an effort to grasp the other by the forelegs, with the male remaining suspended in his web.
+Following her emergence, each spider will tap at the other in an effort to grasp themselves by the forelegs, with the male remaining suspended in his web.

+Females of Kukulcania hibernalis produce clutches containing approximately 129 eggs.
+Each egg measures about 1.37 mm in diameter and weighs around 1.42 mg.
+The average female body mass is about 347.0 mg.